 2 Servings, 690 Calories/Serving

-With nutty farro, crunchy pistachios, crisp radishes, and succulent chicken, this gorgeous dinner is about to expand your vocabulary.
+With nutty farro, crunchy pistachios, crisp radishes, and succulent chicken, this gorgeous salad rocks the Mediterranean diet.

 In your bag

 - ¾ cup farro

 - Chicken options: